-3. Building dense cloud.
-Through this phase a dense cloud is constructed using dense image matching algorithms.
-Metashape® allows to generate and display a model with a dense point cloud (fig. 8), whose quality was set to specify the detail and geometric accuracy resulting from the reconstruction.
-In this case the work was performed in Medium quality reconstruction parameter.
-Although the images were not used with the original resolution, the result was satisfactory, considering reasonable processing times and the easily manageable .ply file obtained.
+3. Building the dense cloud.
+In this phase, a dense cloud was constructed using dense image matching algorithms.
+Metashape® made it possible to generate and display a dense point cloud model (Figure 8) whose quality was set to assess the detail and geometric accuracy resulting from the reconstruction.
+In this case, the work was performed using a medium quality reconstruction setting.
+Although the images were not used with their original resolution, the result was satisfactory, considering the reasonable processing times and the easily manageable .ply file that was obtained.